Music of Tunisia: Malouf

-Baron Rodolphe d'Erlanger is an important figure of modern Tunisian music.
+Baron Rodolphe d'Erlanger was an important figure of classical Tunisian music.
 He collected the rules and history of malouf, which filled six volumes, and set up The Rachidia, an important conservatory which is still in use.

 Structure

 The lyrics of Malouf are based on the qasidah, a form of classical Arabic poetry, and comes in many forms, including the muwashshah, which abandons many of qasidah's rules, shgul, a very traditional form, and zajal, a modern genre with a unique format.

 The most important structural element of malouf, however, is the Andalusi nuba, a two-part suite in a single maqam (an Arab mode organized by quarter-tones), which lasts about an hour.
 A nuba is a musical form introduced to North Africa with the migration of Muslim inhabitants of Spain in the 13 and 14th Century.
 It is divided to many parts :Isstifta7 Msader which are instrumental pieces Then come Attouq and the Silsla which introduce to the poems.
 The sung pieces begin with the Btaihia: A set of poem composed on the Main mode of the Nuba (there are several Modes in Tunisian music Thaiil raml Sikah tounssia Ispahan Isbaaïn) on a heavily syncopated rhythm called BtaiHi.
 Then come al barawil, Al khfeiif Al Akhtam which close the nuba.
 The rhythms grow fast from a component to anthem of the Nuba.
 Each component of a Nouba has its specific rhythm which are the same in all the 13 Nouba known today.

 According to legend, a distinct nuba once existed for every day, holiday and other event, though only thirteen remain.
 Partway through a nuba, an improvisational section was played in the maqam of the following day to ready the audience for the next performance.